darius/squee/README.md

 If you want mutability, use one of the primitive mutable data structures.
 We don't have mutable variables.
 (Maybe we should, if only for convenience in coding in a workspace.)

-XXX name Block something else, to avoid clash with Smalltalk blocks XXX also should we split Block into two forms, for delimiting a scope and for sequencing?
-This wouldn't come up if we stuck closer to the bare lambda calculus...

 Term-tree abstract syntax: